(Last Updated On: March 26, 2022)

 How To Spot Fake United States Military ID Cards

-Spotting Online Romance Scammers
+Spotting Online Romance Scammers That Send You United States Military ID Cards

-Originally published in 2017 – Updated
+Originally published in 2017

-Spotting Fake Soldiers Is Not Hard
+Spotting Military ID Cards Is Not Hard

 That is because it is illegal for United States Military personnel to copy their ID cards.
 It is that simple!

-NOTE: Before you say it, this page blocks all of African and Most of the Middle East.
+NOTE: Before you say it, this page blocks all of Africa and Most of the Middle East.
 We do our best to restrict our information to real victims only.
 However, scammers are actually very slow to adopt new information since it is so hard for them to change once they have learned a working model.

 United States Military ID Cards Are Called “CAC” – Common Access Cards

-CAC Card Types & Eligibility
+CAC Military ID Cards Types & Eligibility

 The standard card for active duty personnel in accordance with Geneva Conventions requirements.